 Agriculture often appears to be one of the most difficult industries, frequently leading to some form of market failure.
-In the EU, agriculture is the most heavily subsidised industry, yet despite the cost of the subsidy it fails to address many issues relating to agriculture.
+In the EU and US, agriculture is the most heavily subsidised industry, yet despite the cost of the subsidy it fails to address many issues relating to agriculture.

 Types of market failure in agriculture

 - Environmental costs of intensive farming (negative externalities)

 - Agriculture key component of rural life (positive externalities)